enp0s10-GH/dockerpuppet/README.md

 =======

 # dockerpuppet
-Dockerpuppet is an open source project that helps you to create a puppet server, that manage configurations in a Docker container 📁
+Dockerpuppet is a OpenSource Project, that creates an Docker Container and installs an puppetserver into this container.
+It's all automatic, so you dont need to install something manually.

 ## Installation